ToySmallJapan

 Is the Japanese Chin a good apartment dog?

-Is the Japanese Chin good with kids and other dogs?
+Is the Japanese Chin good with children?

 Our Shop